How to write a Belgian-style CV and cover letter plus tips on job interviews in Belgium to give you the best chance of finding a job in Belgium.

 - If you’re asked about past business successes and failures try to give examples that show what you learned from these.

-- Keep positive – don’t be negative about yourself or criticise a previous employer.
+- Keep positive – don’t be negative about yourself or criticize a previous employer.